 On January 20, 1999, the DHHR filed a petition requesting emergency and extended custody of the infant child, as well as seeking termination of the parental rights of the Appellee mother and the Appellee father.
-The petition was based upon two prior cases of abuse and neglect against the Appellee mother8 which had been brought in Hardy County and which resulted in an involuntary termination of parental rights in one case9 and a voluntary relinquishment of both of the Appellees' parental rights in the other case.10 The DHHR removed the child from the Appellee mother's custody on January the Department took emergency custody of the child based in
+The petition was based upon two prior cases of abuse and neglect against the Appellee motherSee footnote 8 which had been brought in Hardy County and which resulted in an involuntary termination of parental rights in one caseSee footnote 9 and a voluntary relinquishment of both of the Appellees' parental rights in the other case.See footnote 10 The DHHR removed the child from the Appellee mother's custody on January 22, 1999.
+The infant child was placed in a foster home with the other children of the Appellee mother, who are George Glen B., Jr.'s full and half siblings.